martin-papy/qdrant-loader/docs/TestFixingPlan.md

 # 🧪 QDrant Loader Test Fixing Plan

+## Context

+This Plan is designed for the tests in packages/qdrant-loader

 ## 📊 Current Status Summary

 **Current Coverage**: 64% (2,398 missed lines out of 6,592 total)